kokerinks/tp/docs/UserGuide.md

 Format: `addmem n/MEMBER_NAME hp/PHONE e/MEMBER_EMAIL a/MEMBER_ADDRESS [ag/ALLERGEN]…​`

-* `MEMBER_NAME` should only contain alphanumeric characters and spaces.
+* `MEMBER_NAME` should only contain alphanumeric characters, spaces, apostrophes, slashes and hyphens.
+  * `MEMBER_NAME` is regarded as unique if it differs in alphabets, numbers, or has a varying number of spaces between characters.
+It is case-sensitive.
 * `PHONE` should only contain numbers, and it should be at least 3 digits long.
 * `MEMBER_EMAIL` should be of the format local-part@domain and adhere to the following constraints:
   1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters.